Lighthouses of the United States: New Jersey

 area on Second Street at Beacon Avenue in Billingsport, north

 of Paulsboro.
-Site open; tours of the tower are available on Sunday afternoons of the third full weekend of each month,
+Site open; tours of the tower were suspended in 2017 due to structural concerns; normally they are available on Sunday afternoons of the third full weekend of each month,

 April through October.
 Owner/operator: U.S. Coast Guard (leased to Borough